avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 this document.

 For very helpful comments and suggestions for improvements, thank you very much to:
-Tony Burton, Richard A. Friedman, and Phil Spector.
+Tony Burton, Richard A. Friedman, Duleep Samuel, and Phil Spector.

 Contact
 -------